Szeg\"{o}-Weinberger type inequalities for symmetric domains in simply connected space forms: The Neumann problem on an annular domain

 \section{The Neumann problem on an annular domain}

-This section describes the Neumann eigenvalues on an annular domain as the eigenvalues of certain Sturm–Liouville (SL) eigenvalue problems.
-These SL problems are determined by the eigenvalues of $\Delta_{\mathbb{S}^{n-1}}$.
+This section describes the Neumann eigenvalues on an annular domain as the eigenvalues of certain Sturm–Liouville eigenvalue problems.
+These Sturm–Liouville problems are determined by the eigenvalues of $\Delta_{\mathbb{S}^{n-1}}$.
 We also prove some inequalities between the eigenvalues of distinct Sturm–Liouville problems which are essential for proving the main result.